What is the Minimum Slope for a Metal Roof?

 What is the minimum pitch for a corrugated metal roof?

-The minimum pitch for a corrugated metal roof is 3:12 or 4:12.
-Though it still features a low slope, the angle is enough to promote water drainage off the roof.
+The minimum pitch for a corrugated metal roof is generally 3:12.
+While it still has a relatively low slope, this angle promotes water drainage from the exposed fasteners and overlapping seams.

 Can you put a metal roof on a low slope?

-You can put a metal roof on a low slope, but certain metal roofs — such as stone-coated metal shingles — are better suited for moderate to steep pitches, so water doesn’t stay underneath the shingles from inadequate drainage.
+You can put a metal roof on a low slope, provided you choose the right system.
+Standing seam panels are ideal for low slopes, while stone-coated metal shingles are better suited for moderate to steep pitches (4:12 and higher), so water doesn’t stay underneath the shingles.

 What is the lowest allowable roof pitch?

-The lowest pitch for a roof depends on the type of roof and materials used.
-Realistically, a roof pitch can be as low as 0:12 (i.e., completely flat), but certain roofing materials work better on certain pitches.
+The lowest pitch for a roof depends entirely on the roofing materials used.
+Realistically, a roof pitch can be as low as 0:12 (completely flat) when using specialized commercial membranes like EPDM or TPO, but for residential metal, standing seam can go as low as 1/4:12.